ansible/ansible-documentation/docs/docsite/rst/community/communication.rst

 Take a look at the `forum groups <https://forum.ansible.com/g>`_ and join ones that match your interests.
 In most cases, joining a forum group automatically subscribes you to related posts.

+Want to create a group?
+Request it on the `forum <https://forum.ansible.com/t/requesting-a-forum-group/503>`_.

 .. _communication_irc:

 Real-time chat